Author: Hon A/Prof Amanda Oakley, Dermatologist, Waikato Hospital, Hamilton, New Zealand, 2009. Updated January 2018.

 The treatment of desquamative vaginitis is not always effective.
 General care should include gentle cleansing of the external genitalia with water and non-soap cleansers.
 Vaginal moisturisers may be helpful for dryness.
-Topical antifungal agents should not be used in the absence of confirmed yeast infection (vulvovaginal candidiasis).

 Treatment should be continued for at least several weeks and may be required long term (typically, twice weekly).
 If this is unsuccessful, other treatments that may be tried include: